-10. The Water Tower, Rendham Road Age 1952.
-Rarity One of the tallest water towers in East Anglia, standing at over 200ft.
-Aesthetic interest Constructed in concrete, but unique in design as all water towers are.
+10. The Water Tower, Rendham Road 1952.
+One of the tallest water towers in East Anglia, standing at over 200ft.
+Constructed in concrete, but unique in design as all water towers are.
 No two are exactly the same.
-Group value NA.
-Archaeological An important part of Britain's engineering heritage. interest Historic interest Replaced the water pump as a means of storing water for the town and guarantees water pressure when demand increases at peak times.
-Landmark status Situated at the highest point in the Town.
+NA.
+An important part of Britain's engineering heritage.
+Replaced the water pump as a means of storing water for the town and guarantees water pressure when demand increases at peak times.
+Situated at the highest point in the Town.
 Visible from miles around, whether approaching Saxmundham from any direction by foot, bicycle, car or train.